speechbrain/speechbrain/docs/README.md

 - Add your notebook to the relevant category `.rst`, paying attention to keep the same structure and appearance as existing tutorials.
   - (Create a category if _really_ necessary, but this bloats the table of contents/sidebar.)
+- **The Colab header/citation footer** are generated automatically and should not be manually inserted or edited.
+See `tools/tutorial-cell-update.py`.
+You should run this for your notebook.
 - Add your notebook to the hidden `toctree` of the same document.
 - Make sure that your headings are consistent!
   - Please use a single top-level heading for the title of your notebook.